nicholasjackson/minke/README.md

 **email:** email address to use when logging into the registry.
 **namespace:** namespace of your image to use when pushing the image to the registry.

+#### after_build:
+This section allows you to copy assets such as binaries or files which you would like to include into your Docker image.
+##### copy_assets:
+An array of elements with the following parameters:
+**from:** the source file or directory
+**to:** the destination file or directory

 #### docker:
 This section contains configuration for the Docker build and run process.
 **docker_file:** path to the folder containing your Dockerfile used by the build_server task.
 **compose_file:** path to your docker-compose file for run and cucumber tasks.

 #### run:
+The run section defines config for running your microservice with Docker Compose.
 ##### consul_loader:
 When the application is run using docker-compose you can load some default config into your consul server.
 Told you this was opinionated, if you are building microservices you are using consul right?
 **enabled:** boolean determining if this feature is enabled.
 **config_file:** path to a yaml file containing the key values you would like to load into consul. consul_loader flattens the structure of your yaml file and converts this into key values.
 For more information please see []()
+##### docker:
+This section allows you to override the docker compose file specified in the main section incase you would like a different config for testing.
+**compose_file:** path to your docker-compose file for run and cucumber tasks.
+##### after_start:
+This section is an array of rake tasks which will be run after docker compose has started, you can define these rake tasks in your main Rakefile.  e.g.
+  - 'wait_for_elastic_search'
+  - 'es:create_indexes'

+#### cucumber:
+The cucumber section defines config for running and testing your microservice with Docker Compose and cucumber, the config options are the same as in **run:** with the addition of health_check.
+##### health_check:
+After the Docker Compose startup the application can wait until the main application has started before running the cucumber tests, to enable this specify true for the enabled: section then specify your health check url.
+**enabled** (true|false) enable or disable the health check.
+**url** url to use for health checks.

 ## Development